 Higher risk of spontaneous bleeding

 If the blood platelet count falls below 20,000 per mcL, a person can begin bleeding spontaneously.
 People who experience spontaneous bleeding may require a blood transfusion.
-Low platelet count increases the risk of death in people who have recently experienced a traumatic injury.
+Low platelet count increases the risk of death in people who have recently experienced a

 Common causes of low platelet volume include: